shrinerb/shrine/README.md

 photo.image = '{"id":"...","storage":"cache","metadata":{...}}'
 ```

-On the client side it's highly recommended to use **[Uppy]** :dog:, a very flexible
+On the client side it's highly recommended to use **[Uppy]** :dog:, a very
-modern JavaScript file upload library that happens to integrate nicely with
+flexible modern JavaScript file upload library that happens to integrate nicely
-Shrine.
+with Shrine.

 ### Simple direct upload

-The simplest approach is creating an upload endpoint in your app that will
+The simplest approach is to upload directly to an endpoint in your app, which
-forward uploads to the specified storage.
+forwards uploads to the specified storage.
 The
 [`upload_endpoint`][upload_endpoint plugin] Shrine plugin provides a
-[mountable][Mounting Endpoints] Rack application that does that, and you can
+[mountable][Mounting Endpoints] Rack app that implements this endpoint:
-combine it with Uppy's [XHR Upload][uppy xhr-upload] plugin:

 ```rb
 Shrine.plugin :upload_endpoint